1st Phorm Elite Athlete Ty Russell

 But before we just call it at that ... we have to take some other factors into consideration...

-Here's everything you need to know about how to take pre-workout, when to take it, and why.
+Here's everything you need to know about when to take pre-workout, what it is, how to take it, and why.

 Like I mentioned earlier, you'll find that most pre-workouts should be taken 30-60 minutes before your workout.
 The reason for this may or may not be obvious to you: caffeine.